|

 gets a finder's fee of some kind for each client she sends to the plastic

-surgeon, the make-up person and whoever else she refers people to so she
+surgeon, the make-up person and to whomever else she refers people to so she

 tries to send everyone she meets.
 There may be a wigmaker and a photographer